control-owl/control-owl.github.io/_posts/2025-06-02-the-beginning.md

 So, the first step was to create a child key for path 44'.
 Do you see that small apostrophe after 44?
 Do you understand what it means?
 I thought it was just the number 44, but it’s actually the number 2147483691.
 The apostrophe indicates that the path is hardened, and the number 44 should be added to 2147483647.
 I didn’t know this in the beginning.
 I had no idea...

 How can I describe this process to you?
-It’s like someone giving you a scalpel, removing all your senses, and telling you to perform brain surgery on yourself.
+It’s like someone giving you a scalpel, remove all your senses, and telling you to perform brain surgery on yourself.
 I had no idea what I was doing, but I’d bet you I’m in the top three people in the world for the number of Bitcoin addresses created.
 The wrong ones, of course.

 I wish I had some sort of timer to show you the effort I invested in resolving this part.
 Again, I tried vibe coding and asked every freely available AI that existed in 2024, but nothing worked.
 NOTHING!!!!!